ftsrg/theta/subprojects/xsts-cli/README.md

   In `PRED_BOOL` this DNF formula is treated as a single state, while in `PRED_SPLIT` each operand of the disjunction is a separate state._
     * _Remark: It is recommended to try Cartesian first and fall back to Boolean if there is no refinement progress (seemingly infinite iterations with the same counterexample).
   Splitting rarely resulted in better performance._
+    * _Remark: In `PROD` the set of control variables is handled explicitly, while other variables are covered by predicate abstraction.
+A variable can be added to the set of control variables by adding the keyword `ctrl` to its declaration.
+Example: `ctrl var x : integer` declares an integer control variable.
     * _More information on the abstract domains can be found in [our JAR paper](https://link.springer.com/content/pdf/10.1007%2Fs10817-019-09535-x.pdf), Sections 2.2.1 and 3.1.3._
 * `--initprec`: Initial precision of the abstraction.
     * `EMPTY`: Start with an empty initial precision (default).